Ratimon/haskell-abstract-algeba-practice/README.md

 For any real numbers a and b, a / b is not defined if b = 0 because division by zero is undefined in mathematics.

 This demonstrates that the binary operator of division is not closed on the set of real numbers when we consider the possibility of division by zero.

+27. What algebraic structure is all odd integers under multiplication?
+All even integers under addition?

+> **Answer**